sakho3600/mobile-ticket/README.md

 ```

-Fetch all services for the selected branch
+Fetch all services for the selected branch.
-NOTE: Branch selection will be cached inside the library, so here it gives the services for the so called caches branch
+NOTE: Branch selection will be cached inside the library, so here it gives the services for the so-called cached branch.

-onSuccess - Success callback
+onSuccess - Success callback.

-onError - Error callback
+onError - Error callback.
 ```js
 MobileTicketAPI.getServices(onSuccess, onError)